eriiire/LambdaStepCompute/phase1/Overall-Process-Documentation.md

 ### State 4: Success

 - Purpose: Marks the successful completion of the Step Function workflow.
+Provided all prior steps are succesfully completed, else failure.

 - Input: None.